dvbportal/cloudnode-doc/troubleshooting.rst

 The API uses basic authentication over a secure SSL connection.
 We plan to change this as soon as the Nodester platform supports OAuth.
-The user name is the same as in your OpenID.
+The user name is the same as in your Cloudnode name.
 Instead of a password an API key is used.
 The API key is maintained by the platform and is shown on \ `your account <https://cloudno.de/account?admin>`_\  page. **You need to create at least one application to get access to your API key.**